TrueBlocks/trueblocks-core/src/other/migrations/README-v0.17.0.md

 (November 23, 2021)

+## IMPORTANT NOTE

+This migration has been retired.
+If your data is prior to this version, you must clear your cache and index folders and start from scratch

 ## Why the Change?

 Version 0.17.0 is another major upgrade to our code.
 We added a Typescript SDK and as a result, in order to make the SDK more consistent, some of the API endpoints changed.